Developing Mental Health in Primary Schools

 - support and professional development for teachers

 We are delighted to be working with a number of primary schools on developing a whole school approach to mental health and we will be of providing further workshops for primary school staff.
-Please keep an eye on our events pages for upcoming dates and locations.
+To find out more about this work and our approach download our Discovery Workshop.